 Counter - At the stern of the boat, that portion of the hull emerging from below the water, and extending to the transom.
 Apt to be long in older designs, and short in more recent boats.

 Course - The direction in which a boat is steered.

 Coxswain - The the person in charge of a boat, particularly its navigation and steering.

 Cringle - A ring of rope formed in the edge of a sail and containing a thimble, for another rope to pass through.

 Crosstrees - Horizontal members attached to the mast acting as spreaders for the shrouds

 Cuddy - A small shelter cabin in a boat.

-Cunningham - A mainsail control device, using a line to pull down the mainsail a short distance from the luff to the tack.
-Flattens the sail.
+Cunningham - A mainsail control line used to pull down the mainsail and flatten the sail.

 Current - The horizontal movement of water.